kairosity/mp2-tunnel-focus/README.md

                                 if((e === 'click') || (event.keyCode === 13)) {
                                     REST OF LOGIC HERE }
 While verbose and winding, this was definitely preferable to writing out the exact same logic twice, once for click events and once for keyup events.

+### 2. Skip Tasks
+Another issue I found when testing the application using only a keyboard was that it was infuriating when you had a long task list and you wanted to toggle charts, to have to tab through each individual task and all its associated options.
+To circumvent this issue, I included a "Skip Tasks" link that becomes visible only when the site is navigated using a keyboard.

 # Future Release Features